Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/static-analysis.md

 ## Definition

 You can configure if and when the <Constant name="fusion_engine" /> performs static SQL analysis for a model.
-Configure the `static_analysis` config in your `dbt_project.yml` file, model YAML file, or in the `config` block of your model file.
+Configure the `static_analysis` config in your `dbt_project.yml` file, model property file, or in the SQL config of your model file.
 Refer to [rendering strategies](/docs/fusion/new-concepts#rendering-strategies) for more information on how the <Constant name="fusion_engine" /> renders models.

 The following values are available for `static_analysis`: